exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

 }
 ```

-Show `multifield2` if `multifield1` is not empty and vice versa using multifield reference's property `isEmpty`
+Show `multifield2` if `multifield1` is not empty and vice versa using multifield reference's property isEmpty:
 ```java
 public class Component {